Haar-you/kyopro-lib/library/Mylib/Geometry/Float/area_intersection_of_circle_and_polygon.cpp.md

 <link rel="stylesheet" href="../../../../assets/css/copy-button.css" />

-# :x: Area of intersection between a circle and a polygon
+# :heavy_check_mark: Area of intersection between a circle and a polygon

 <a href="../../../../index.html">Back to top page</a>